This is one of the most common questions that men ask about the international dating industry, but the basic answer is simple.

 The Eastern European women signing up for international dating agencies know that they will almost certainly have a better quality of life in the United States, Canada, Australia, New Zealand, or any other highly developed country than they would if they remained in the old Soviet Bloc.
 This is not simply an economic equation, but also a comment on the male dominated culture across Eastern Europe today.

 As far as it goes that is a great answer, but if you really want to understand the situation you need to be willing to dig a little deeper.

-So, this article is a little long.
-You probably do not need to read the entire article, but if you read the entire article, follow the links, and scan those articles you will be well informed.
-You will understand why Russia and Ukraine are still international dating hotspots and you will understand what those incredible women really want and how to make yourself more attractive to even the hottest Ukrainian ladies below:
+So, if you read the entire article, follow the links, and read those articles you will be well informed.
+You will understand why Russia and Ukraine are still international dating hotspots.
+You will have a better understanding what these incredible women really want and how to make yourself more attractive to Russian and Ukrainian mail order brides.

 The Golden Age of Ukrainian and Russian Mail Order Brides

 The first thing you need to know is that this is the Golden Age of Eastern European dating.
 It is an absolutely amazing time for you to begin this journey.

 One reason things are so much better today is that the mainstream media is finally beginning to realize that the end results of international dating are as good or better than the results of other types of online dating.
 That means that the problem of mail order bride shaming that was such a hassle for the pioneers twenty years ago have begun to fade.
 Family and friends are likely to be less critical of your decision to seek a bride overseas and more supportive of your bride when you bring her home.